You are here

 - 5. PTJ:RS, 10:517.
 Transcription available at Founders Online.

 - 6. Cornelia Jefferson Randolph, Drawing N-563, "Monticello.
-Two sketches of plan showing location of furnishings and works of art," post July 4, 1826, The Thomas Jefferson Papers, Special Collections, University of Virginia Library.
+Two sketches of plan showing location of furnishings and works of art," post July 4, 1826, Jefferson, Randolph and Trist Family Papers [manuscript] 1791-1874, #5385-ac, Special Collections, University of Virginia Library.

 - 7. Nicholas Philip Trist Papers #2104, Southern Historical Collection, The Wilson Library, University of North Carolina at Chapel Hill.